verygoodgraphics/vgg_contrib/nanobind/upstream/docs/api_extra.rst

    .. cpp:function:: const Scalar * data() const

+      Return a const pointer to the array data.

+   .. cpp:function:: Scalar * data()

       Return a mutable pointer to the array data.

-   .. cpp:function:: Scalar * data()

-      Return a const pointer to the array data.
+Only enabled when `Scalar` is not itself ``const``.

    .. cpp:function:: template <typename...
+Extra> auto view()

+      Returns an nd-array view that is optimized for fast array access on the CPU.
+You may optionally specify additional ndarray constraints via the `Extra` parameter (though a runtime check should first be performed to ensure that the array possesses these properties).

+      The returned view provides the operations ``data()``, ``ndim()``, ``shape()``, ``stride()``, and ``operator()`` following the conventions of the `ndarray` type.

+   .. cpp:function:: template <typename...
 Ts> auto& operator()(Ts... indices)

       Return a mutable reference to the element at stored at the provided index/indices. ``sizeof(Ts)`` must match :cpp:func:`ndim()`.

+      This accessor is only available when the scalar type and array dimension were specified as template parameters.

 Data types
 ^^^^^^^^^^

 Nanobind uses the `DLPack <https://github.com/dmlc/dlpack>`_ ABI to represent metadata describing n-dimensional arrays (even when they are exchanged using the buffer protocol).
+Consequently, the set of possible dtypes is :ref:`more restricted <dtype_restrictions>` than that of other nd-array libraries (e.g., NumPy).
 Relevant data structures are located in the ``nanobind::dlpack`` sub-namespace.

 .. cpp:enum-class:: dlpack::dtype_code : uint8_t